What is the Care Review?

-The Independent Care Review’s aim is to identify and deliver lasting change in the care system and leave a legacy that will transform the wellbeing of children and young people.
+The Independent Care Review’s aim is to identify and deliver lasting change in Scotland’s care system and leave a legacy that will transform the wellbeing of infants, children and young people.

 Listening to everyone

 Achieving lasting change for Scotland’s children and young people in care is complex and challenging.
 It is a task which cannot be realised without listening to and taking account of the views of a whole host of people and organisations.

 The lived experience and wisdom of people are at the very heart of the Care Review.
 That means actively listening to the voices of children and young people in care, care leavers – young and old – and families and carers.
 It is their experiences and voices that is giving clarity and focus on what matters in this complex and challenging task.

 To be successful, individuals and organisations working with and for vulnerable children and families also have to be heard and understood.

 The Care Review is made up of four key stages, each one being guided and informed by what was heard during the stage before it.

 This approach means the Care Review can gather information and evidence, make recommendations for change, and then take action to implement change throughout the process.